tqsd/QuNetSim/docs/_build/_sources/examples/quantum_money.rst.txt

                         q.X()
                     if random_base == 1:
                         q.H()
-                    host.send_qubit(customer, q)
+                    host.send_qubit(customer, q, await_ack=False)

         def controlling():
             """
             Function to check if qubits representing the money are correct.
+            Return:
-            :return: Prints out if the money is valid or if teh customer is cheating.
+                Prints out if the money is valid or if teh customer is cheating.
             """
             cheat_alert = False
             print('Banker waiting for serial')
             message = host.get_classical(customer, seq_num=0, wait=10)

+            if message is None:
+                print("Bank did not receive the serial number") return

             print('Serial received by Bank')
             serial_to_be_checked = message.content
             for qubit_no in range(QUBITS_PER_MONEY):